mezzofy/coupon-chain-ico/README.md

 - 10% (50,000,000) of total supply will be minted and sent to a single founding team wallet.
 - 20% (100,000,000) of total supply will be minted and sent to a single presale wallet address.
 - 20% (100,000,000) of total supply will be available for minting and purchase by public.
-Tokens are non-transferrable in these wallets and can only be unlocked by the Vesting contract.

 ## Vesting Contract
 The Vesting Contract will control the distribution of the release of tokens using the following conditions: